lecritch/warmup-pandas-1/README.md

 <u>In the cell below:</u>
 1. Set the ```path``` variable to the path ```./data/2019-il-vgambling.csv```.
+    - (reverse the slashes if you're on Windows)
 2. Run the cell to import our dataset.